ahthae/widebot/README.md

 ### Build notes:
 Make sure the ImageMagick library and headers are the same version, otherwise it causes linking issues.
 See https://yourwaifu.dev/sleepy-discord/setup-standard-cli.html#common-errors for errors with Sleepy Discord.
+Ubuntu builds seems to be affected by https://askubuntu.com/questions/1233186/ubuntu-20-04-how-to-set-lower-ssl-security-level.

 ## Usage